Diffusion equation: Statement

 The equation is usually written as:

 where ϕ(r, t) is the density of the diffusing material at location r and time t and D(ϕ, r) is the collective diffusion coefficient for density ϕ at location r; and ∇ represents the vector differential operator del.
 If the diffusion coefficient depends on the density then the equation is nonlinear, otherwise it is linear.

 The equation above applies when the diffusion coefficient is isotropic; in the case of anisotropic diffusion, D is a symmetric positive definite matrix, and the equation is written (for three dimensional diffusion) as:

+The diffusion equation has numerous analytic solutions.

 If D is constant, then the equation reduces to the following linear differential equation:

 which is identical to the heat equation.

 Historical origin

 The particle diffusion equation was originally derived by Adolf Fick in 1855.

 Derivation

 The diffusion equation can be trivially derived from the continuity equation, which states that a change in density in any part of the system is due to inflow and outflow of material into and out of that part of the system.
 Effectively, no material is created or destroyed:

 where j is the flux of the diffusing material.
 The diffusion equation can be obtained easily from this when combined with the phenomenological Fick's first law, which states that the flux of the diffusing material in any part of the system is proportional to the local density gradient:

 If drift must be taken into account, the Fokker–Planck equation provides an appropriate generalization.